Other faculty — PhD and MA, Columbia and Harvard

 - Asian American History

 In her most recent study, Dr. Mays examined how formerly state-dominated industries in China have evolved over the past 20 years to now include an array of organizational forms including private firms, joint ventures, and foreign firms, as well as state-owned and state-invested firms.
-Her study "Rapid Advance: High Technology in China in the Global Electronic Age" (2013) examines how the semiconductor industry in China evolved from a being a state-owned and technologically-backward industry in the late 1980s to being an important contributor in the global semiconductor industry post-2000.
-This study captures China's domestic economic reforms as well as its ever-increasing global integration.
+Her study "Rapid Advance: High Technology in China in the Global Electronic Age" examines how the semiconductor industry in China evolved from a being a state-owned and technologically-backward industry in the late 1980s to being an important contributor in the global semiconductor industry in the 21st century.
+This study examines China's domestic economic reforms as well as its ever-increasing global integration.

 ANS 361 • Global Economies: Asia & Us